mitsuba-renderer/drjit/docs/general.rst

 The second option is to annotate an existing non-dataclass type (e.g. a standard Python class or a C++ binding) with a static ``DRJIT_STRUCT`` member.
 This is simply a dictionary describing the names and types of all fields.
-Such custom types must also be default-constructible (i.e., the constructor should work if called without arguments).
-The following is analogous to the above dataclass version:
+Such custom types must be default-constructible (i.e., the constructor should work if called without arguments).

 .. code-block:: python